-- A high quality 65-litre backpack (available on the morning of departure) - Rain jacket (3-layer membrane; weatherproof and breathable, available on the morning of departure) - Pack cover and pack liner - Sleeping sheet, pillow case, and foam mat (for emergencies) - Lunch container and cutlery - Basic toiletries (sunscreen, after sun care, insect repellent, Sorbolene-based moisturiser; available at each hut) - Biodegradable liquid soap (also suitable as a shampoo; available at each hut - we would appreciate it if you used our soap, as it is phosphorus-free and suited to our greywater systems) - Hut libraries offering a range of books and games (including field guides; some titles are available in every hut along the track) - Either crampons or chains are provided for the duration of the walk - these items you will carry each day - Snow shoes will be provided if weather conditions necessitate.
-They will be available for you at our walkers' base on day one
+- A high quality 50-litre backpack (available on the morning of departure) - Rain jacket (3-layer membrane; weatherproof and breathable, available on the morning of departure) - Pack cover and pack liner - Sleeping sheet and pillow case (sleeping bags provided in huts) - Lunch container and cutlery - Basic toiletries (sunscreen, after sun care, insect repellent, Sorbolene-based moisturiser; available at each hut) - Biodegradable liquid soap (also suitable as a shampoo; available at each hut - we would appreciate it if you used our soap, as it is phosphorus-free and suited to our greywater systems) - Hut libraries offering a range of books and games (including field guides; some titles are available in every hut along the track) - Please note: any luggage not required on your walk can be stored at our office and will be returned to you at the conclusion of your walk. - You're welcome to bring your own backpack and rain jacket if you would prefer.
+These need to be of an appropriate standard and will be assessed by the guides on the morning of departure.